underlay/underworld/MESSAGES.md

 A single message should carry a _coherent unit of data_, such as a row in a database or a snapshot of state.
 Not all domains have clear divisions; applications are encouraged to use messages in whatever way feels most appropriate.

-_Assertions label components of data according to their provenance._ They group the parts of the data that came from the same source, are attributed to the same entity, etc. In general, schemas and provenance do not always align, and so named graphs are used as an extra degree of freedom to capture the difference.
+_Assertions label components of data according to their provenance._ They group the parts of the data that came from the same source, are attributed to the same entity, etc. In general, schemas and provenance do not always align, so named graphs are used as an extra degree of freedom to capture the difference.

 ## Provenance